• Mattress Guides

 To use a C-shaped body pillow, you should place it lengthwise and slip inside the middle of the C. Many sleepers prefer to use the inward curve of the C for back support, but some prefer to have it wrapped around their front.

-U-Shape
+4. U-Shape

 U-shaped body pillows curve around your body like a horseshoe, leaving a gap at your feet and offering you equal support on both sides.
 They are a popular choice of pregnancy pillow, as the curve of the U can serve as a head pillow while the prongs provide stomach and back support for a side sleeper.
-However, because of the way this pillow design takes up space, sleepers will need to make sure they have a comfortably large mattress.
+However, because of the way this pillow design takes up space, sleepers will need to make sure they have a comfortably large mattress for pregnancy.

 To use a U-shaped body pillow, set it up lengthwise on your bed so you can rest your head on the curve of the U. One of the legs of the U can be hugged with your arms and knees.

-L-Shape
+5. L-Shape

 L-shaped pillows look like a rectangular body pillow with a standard pillow sewn to one end, giving it an L-shape.
 Sleepers tend to use the shorter leg as a head pillow and the longer prong as front or back support.
 These pillows are great for all kinds of side sleepers as well as stomach sleepers looking to change their sleep position.